 DNA ligases indicate the basic class of enzymes necessary for all entities to sustain the structural integrity of the genome.
 This enzyme connects two strands of DNA together as a result of the association between the phosphate group of one strand and the deoxyribose group on the other strand.
 The DNA ligase is functional in joining the Okazaki fragments that take shape on the lagging strand while the DNA replicates.
 It is able to join the two DNA fragments as a result of the formation of a phosphodiester bond between them with the help of a molecule of energy.

 Cellular phenomena of recombination, DNA replication and repair generate breaks in the phosphate backbone DNA structure.
-It compromises genome’s stability posing a threat to the loss of genetic content in addition to the introduction of the deleterious chromosomal mutations.
+It compromises the genome’s stability posing a threat to the loss of genetic content in addition to the introduction of deleterious chromosomal mutations.

 The catalytic activity of DNA ligases eventually repairs DNA breaks by forming phosphodiester bonds between adjacent nucleotides in duplex DNA.
 The DNA ligase activity necessitates a nucleotide cofactor following a unique 3-step reaction mechanism involving covalent modification.
 The process includes covalent alteration of the DNA substrate and ligase enzyme.